pictowolf/role-elasticsearch/README.md

 Elasticsearch
 =========

 An Elasticsearch role that can deploy a standalone node or a cluster.
 All tested with molecule.
+Ansible role will deploy wither Elastic 7.x or Elastic 8.x

 Requirements
 ------------